 Although news of emancipation came at different times during that Texas summer and autumn 1865, local blacks gradually settled on June 19 (Juneteenth) as their day of celebration.
 Beginning in 1866 they held parades, picnics, barbecues, and gave speeches in remembrance of their liberation.
 By 1900 the festivities had grown to include baseball games, horse races, street fairs, rodeos, railroad excursions, and formal balls.
 Two distinct trends emerged with these early celebrations.
 First the oldest of the surviving former slaves were often given a place of honor.
 That place of honor rose direct proportion to the dwindling numbers of survivors with each passing year.
-Secondly, African Americans in Texas initially used these gatherings to locate missing family members and soon they became staging areas for family reunions.
+Secondly, black Texans initially used these gatherings to locate missing family members and soon they became staging areas for family reunions.

 With the migration of African Americans from Texas to the West Coast, especially during World War II, Juneteenth simultaneously declined in Texas and grew in the emerging Black communities of Los Angeles, San Diego, and Oakland in California; Portland, Oregon; and Seattle, Washington.
 But by the 1970s many Blacks, including those in Texas, had forgotten the holiday’s origins and its significance in African American history.